About NORBRAIN

 • Establishing a large-scale infrastructure for 21st century neuroscience – NORBRAIN1 – clearly changed the scene.
 The project has been immensely successful, attracting more than 400 internal and external users on 100 research projects and resulting in almost a dozen Nature, Science and Cell papers in basic neuroscience since its inception in 2012.

-• In 2014 the Mosers were awarded the Nobel Prize for their work on spatial computation in entorhinal cortex.
+• In 2014, Edvard Moser and May-Britt Moser were awarded the Nobel Prize for their work on spatial computation in entorhinal cortex.
 Several promising young research groups have branched off from the Mosers, many of whom perform circuit analyses of different brain functions in different brain systems in new laboratories at NTNU and elsewhere.